Biography

 Fujimaki Yoshio was active from 1911 to 1935.
 They were associated with the Sōsaku-hanga movement.

 Fujimaki Yoshio's work was shaped by the Sōsaku-hanga tradition in Japanese woodblock printmaking.
-Sōsaku-hanga: The "creative prints" movement (c.
+Sōsaku-hanga: ## What is sōsaku-hanga?
+Sōsaku-hanga (創作版画, "creative prints") was a twentieth-century Japanese print movement defined by a single commitment: the artist must design, carve, and print every work alone.

-Original prints by Fujimaki Yoshio can be found in collections including Art Institute of Chicago, manual-research.
+Original prints by Fujimaki Yoshio can be found in collections including manual-research, Art Institute of Chicago.